Victoria Telfer-Smith BSc (Hons). Counselling in Loughborough, near Leicester

 Panic Attacks

-You can start by recognising that you are having a panic attack, see below for symptoms.
-Then focus your attention on something else, the room you are in, your bag or clothes, start to notice your breathing and then move around, slowly.
-Take a seat, safely, put both feet squarely on the ground and rest.
-Close your eyes if you like or leave the current place you are to a safer area.
+There are things you can do whilst in a panic attack, because when they happen it can feel like you are going to die!
+Start by recognising that you are having a panic attack, see below for symptoms, then focus on your breathing and deep breath using the box method or diagraphamatic breathing described above.
+Then focus your attention on something else, the room you are in, your bag or clothes, start to notice your senses and use the grounding techniques below.
+Take a seat, safely, put both feet squarely on the ground and rest and relax.
+Close your eyes if you like or leave them open, use positive self talk to remind yourself that you are not going to die and that this will pass.

 Anxiety .
 Grounding